 Dress to impress

 This is a given, but dressing the part is highly crucial for your first day.
 When deciding what to wear on your first day, following the company’s dress code is the right call.
-At the time of negotiating salary and other terms and benefits of your new job, you could also ask the HR representative about the company’s dress code.
+You could also ask the HR representative about the company’s dress code.
+This is generally done at the time of negotiating salary and other terms and benefits of your new job,

 If that is something you have forgotten to do, you can go and check out the company’s social media handle to get some idea about how people dress up.
 It can give you the answer about if the company has a business casual dress code or a strict formal environment.
 In case you still have doubts, always go for a formal look.
 It is better to be dressy than casual in the workplace.

 One of the best tips for your first day at work is to plan your commute well so that you are not late on your first day.
 Nothing will set a bad impression faster than being late on your first day.
 Map out the best and fastest route to your workplace in advance to avoid being embarrassed on your first day.